What is fascia?

 Do you expect tips?

 It is not necessary at all.
-Some people choose to pay me more in the belief that I am not charging enough, but tips are not expected in my practice.
+Some people voluntarily choose to pay me more in the belief that I am not charging enough for the value received, but tips are not expected in my practice.

 What should I bring to the first appointment?

 You should wear, or bring with to change into, minimal clothing that will maintain your modesty while allowing good visual and physical access to most of your skins surface.
 Most of my clients are comfortable undressing to their underwear, while others choose to bring loose, short, shorts, and a sports bra.
 Any relevant medical history and personal contact info would also be helpful.
 Please do not wear any lotions or oils on the skin the day of your appointment, if possible.

 What is Ametrine?